masolimano/maneage/README-hacking.md

 Make, and GNU Compiler Collection (GCC).
 Therefore it must only contain very basic and portable Make and shell features.
-The second is called after the first, thus enabling usage of the modern and advanced features of GNU Bash, GNU Make and other low-level GNU tools, similar to the rest of the pipeline.
-Later, if you add a new program/library for your research, you will need to include a rule on how to download and build it (in `reproduce/src/make/dependencies.mk`).
+The second is called after the first, thus enabling usage of the modern and advanced features of GNU Bash, GNU Make and other low-level GNU tools.
+Later, if you add a new program/library for your research, you will need to include a rule on how to download and build it (mostly in `reproduce/src/make/dependencies.mk`).

 After it finishes, `./configure` will create the following symbolic links in the project's top source directory: 1) `Makefile` in the top directory